Baked Alaska with Chocolate Cake and Chocolate Ice Cream

 In a clean mixer bowl, whisk egg whites on medium-high speed, gradually adding remaining 2/3 cup sugar, until medium-stiff peaks form.
 Mix one-third of the whites into cake batter, then gently fold in remaining whites.

-Divide batter between two 12-by-17-inch parchment-lined rimmed baking sheets, and spread evenly using an offset spatula.
+Divide batter between the prepared baking sheets, and spread evenly using an offset spatula.
 Bake until cakes are set and spring back when touched, 18 to 20 minutes.
 Let cool.

 Assemble the baked Alaska: Coat six 11-ounce bowls or ramekins with cooking spray; line with plastic wrap, leaving an overhang.
 Cut out 6 cake circles to fit in bottoms of bowls (we used a 2 1/2-inch round cookie cutter), and place one in each bowl.
 Top each with 1/3 cup chocolate ice cream, smoothing surface.
 Cut out 6 cake circles to fit on top of ice cream (we used a 3 1/2-inch round cookie cutter), and place on ice cream.
 Freeze until set, about 30 minutes.